epirus-io/epirus.github.io/docs/sdk/cli.md

 # CLI

 An Epirus binary is distributed, providing an interactive command line (CLI).
-It supports a number of key Epirus project features including:
+It supports a number of key Epirus project features including the creation of:

-- New Java or Kotlin project creation using a Hello World smart contract or existing contract(s)
+- Ethereum applications in Java or Kotlin
-- The ability to run your project againist a live network without having to manage network connectivity or transaction fees yourself
-- Java binary or Dockerized deployment
+- OpenAPI services for Ethereum smart contracts

+These projects can then be run by the Epirus CLI either natively as an application binary or within a Docker container.

+Epirus provides the following infrastructure behind the scenes to make the user process as seamless as possible:

+- Public network connectivity (Rinkeby or Ropsten test networks)
+- Transaction fee management so the user does not need to be concerned with obtaining Ether to run their application.

-Behind the scenes there are some more granular commands that you can also use, includinig:
+Behind the scenes there are some more granular commands that you can also use, including:

 - Wallet creation
 - Wallet password management